MarkusBordihn/BOs-Adaptive-Performance-Tweaks/bundle/README.md

 **Note: Please make sure that you are install all the modules separate in the case you are not using the CurseForge launcher.**

 The full list of included modules is available at the [dependencies overview][dependencies].

-### 🚀 Version 1.16.5 ⚠️

-The next-gen version of Adaptive Performance Tweaks is only supporting 1.18.1 and higher.

-The former 1.16.5 version will only be receiving maintaining updates and has some backported feature from the next-gen version.
-But there will be no other backports of features and you should switch to 1.18.1, to get the latest features.

-**➡️ [1.16.5 Documentation][adaptive_performance_tweaks_legacy]**

-### 🚀 Version 1.17.1 ❌

-This version is deprecated and will no longer receive and updates of fixes.
-Use it on your own risk.

 ## Version Status Overview 🛠️